AceAdxm/simplexity/README.md

 <h1>Extra info</h1>

 - <strong> Currently in development making an android api</strong>
-- <strong> in the future may add macos and windows support but for now are used for base development</strong>
+- <strong> in the future may add macos and windows support but for now a both are used for base development</strong>